- Frequently Asked Questions

 13. Is there a directory of band members with phone numbers and emails?

-We are working on it and it will be available on the website in the future.
+Not at this time.
 Please be sure that the Director and NOBOB have your most current email(s) for both you and your marcher.